 An app project file contains information about how an app is constructed and who has permission to edit the app and access its data.
 When you create an app, App Maker creates the app project file in your Google Drive and assigns you as the owner.
 You can share the app project and transfer ownership as you would any other Drive file.

 An app package is a zip file that you export from App Maker.
 The app package can contain an entire app or selected components (also called a module).
 When you share an app package, the recipient can import the file and create their own instance.
 The app package doesn't include any app data, but your scripts, models, pages, and roles are all available.

 Initially, the app project file owner is the person who creates the project.
 Project owners are powerful.
 A project owner has full control over the app project and app deployments.
 As a project admin, they can also import and export data in all deployments of the app, no matter what the security settings are.

 - The owner of an app project file can transfer ownership of the app project file, as they would any other Drive file.

 - A G Suite administrator can transfer ownership.

-You can share app projects with specific users (Google Accounts) and groups (Google groups).
-Sharing works the same way that it works for Drive, Docs, and Sheets.
-These are the access levels for sharing a project.
+An app owner can share app project filess with specific users (Google Accounts) and groups (Google Groups) in the same way you share files in Drive, Docs, and Sheets.
+You can share a project with the following access levels:

-- Can edit—Users with whom an app project is shared with Can edit access can develop the app and publish app deployments.
-They also have full access to all data in all deployments of the app.
+- Can edit—Users with Can edit access can modify the app and publish app deployments.
+They also have full access to all data in any deployments they own.

 |View a list of deployments|